 Flea collars are usually the first tool many pet owners turn to in order to prevent fleas.
 You can make your own using a few ingredients from around the house that will be a natural flea repellent for dogs.

-Dilute the lavender oil with the warm water in a small bowl.
+- Dilute the lavender oil with warm water in a small bowl.

 4. Directly Applying a Flea Spray